-The Department for Education and The Department for Digital, Culture, Media and Sport are helping us to offer funding to all state schools across England to deliver the DofE for their students.
+The Department for Education and The Department for Digital, Culture, Media and Sport are helping us to offer funding to state mainstream, SEND, and Alternative Provision schools, across England to deliver the DofE for their students.
 Schools can receive funding to setup the DofE, combined with bespoke support from the DofE team to guide on the process every step of the way.

 Access Without Limits community funding will enable more young people living in the most deprived areas of the UK to take part in the DofE for free.
 This new out-of-school approach working with local community organisations is being piloted over the next three years thanks to a £3 million grant fund from The Julia and Hans Rausing Trust.

 Community funding comes in a package that includes: